 Last summer we got wind of a tragic story of a pet who drowned at a pool party after being let out from containment.
 Although this was an isolated incident, this type of situation happens all over the United States and we know that this is being under-reported.
 The dog in this case was let out of his containment area, jumped into the pool with the kids and ultimately drowned because the party guests thought the dog was having a good time.
-A tragic animal life because no one thought that the dog could not swim.
+This tragedy could have been prevented!

 We have begun to educate pool owners with pets and veterinarians about the dangers of drowning for pets however there are many things that can be done to prevent such needless drownings of pets.
 There are no confirmed statistics on exactly how many dogs drown every year, but preliminary statistics and testimonials paint a bleak picture of a multitude of avoidable watery deaths each year.